bodiddlie/reblog/app/routes/rotjs-tutorial/part0.md

 get a ROT.js application up and running.
 For this tutorial we'll be writing our code in Typescript so we have nice strongly typed code, to handle our transpiling and bundling we'll use ViteJS, and of course we'll use ROT.js, a javascript library modeled after libtcod.
 So let's get started!

+### Initial Setup

+Since we'll be using Typescript to write our game, we're going to need a development environment that will support that.
+To start we'll install NodeJS.
+While we won't be writing NodeJS code directly, we'll be using the Node Package Manager (NPM) to create our project and install any dependencies we have.
+Go to the [NodeJS home page](https://nodejs.org/) and download and install for your operating system.
+Once that's done you should be able to execute the command `npm -v` and see the version of NPM that you have installed.
+Next we'll get our project created and ready to go.

 ### Vite-al Signs